Confuzu/CivitAI_Image_grabber/README.md

 Features: <br />

-Tag Based Image download in SD or HD with Prompt Check Yes or NO <br /> Prompt Check YES means when the TAG is also present in the Prompt, then the image will be Downloaded.
+Model Tag Based Image download in SD or HD with Prompt Check Yes or NO <br /> Prompt Check YES means when the TAG is also present in the Prompt, then the image will be Downloaded.
 Otherwise it will be skipped.<br />
 Prompt Check NO all Images with the searched TAG will be Downloaded.
 But the chance for unrelated Images is higher.<br />